Predicting and Alerting Coastal Flooding

 Forecasting and Communicating Coastal Flooding Risk

-With this new program, our meteorologists will be able to issue coastal flooding forecasts in all coverage zones using new modelling techniques and the Coastal Flood Risk Index.
+Our meteorologists issue coastal flooding forecasts in all coverage zones using modelling techniques and the Coastal Flood Risk Index.
 The Coastal Flood Risk Index evaluates the likelihood and expected impact of an event to determine the level of risk it poses.
-Using this system, meteorologists can assign an event a risk rating ranging from low to extreme.
+Using this system, meteorologists assign an event a risk rating ranging from low to extreme.

-To communicate the risk of coastal flooding, our meteorologists will issue forecasts using Coastal Flooding Risk Outlook maps.
-This information will notify Canadians early of high-impact coastal flooding events and enable informed decision-making.
+To communicate the risk of coastal flooding, our meteorologists issue forecasts using Coastal Flooding Risk Outlook maps.
+This information notifies Canadians early of high-impact coastal flooding events and enables informed decision-making out to 5 days.

-These maps will also inform public authorities and emergency management organizations of the potential risk for coastal flooding events.
-Receiving this information early will help them plan and respond to high-impact events.
+These maps also inform public authorities and emergency management organizations of the potential risk for coastal flooding events.
+Receiving this information early helps them plan and respond to high-impact events.

 Long description